-Based on our hypothesis that words with similar acoustic properties will result in similar error rates, one possibility to predict the quality of a search term is to cluster words with similar acoustic properties and average their associated error rates.
-We explored two ways to do this based on their acoustic and phonetic properties.
-For an acoustic-based distance algorithm, the criterion used was a Euclidian distance in the acoustic space.
-The acoustic space is constructed from features vectors based on a concatenation of standard MFCC features (with derivatives and acceleration components) and duration (Young et al., 2006; Davis & Mermelstein, 1980),
+369 Based on our observation that linguistically-derived units 370 had limited predictive power (to be explored more fully in 371 Sect.
+4), we hypothesized that words with similar acoustic 372 properties will result in similar error rates.
+One possibil-373 ity to exploit this behavior is to cluster words with similar 374 acoustic properties and average their associated error rates.
+375 We explored two ways to do this based on their acoustic 376 and phonetic properties.
+For an acoustic-based distance al-377 gorithm, the criterion used was a Euclidian distance in the 378 acoustic space.
+The acoustic space is constructed from features vectors based on a concatenation of standard MFCC features (with derivatives and acceleration components) and duration (Young et al. 2006; Davis and Mermelstein 1980).
+382